rogerbinns/apsw/doc/build.rst

   Windows::

       # Leave out --compile=mingw32 flag if using Microsoft compiler
-    > python setup.py build --compile=mingw32 install test --fetch-sqlite
+    > python setup.py fetch --sqlite build --compile=mingw32 install test

   Mac/Linux etc::

-    $ python setup.py install test --fetch-sqlite
+    $ python setup.py fetch --sqlite install test

 .. note::

-  There will be many warnings during the compilation step about sqlite3.c, `but they are harmless <http://sqlite.org/faq.html#q17>`_
+  There will be some warnings during the compilation step about sqlite3.c, `but they are harmless <http://sqlite.org/faq.html#q17>`_